pirtleshell/lwt/docs/contribute.md

 ### Discuss

 Either go to the forum of the [official LWT version](https://sourceforge.net/p/learning-with-texts/discussion/), or come and [discuss on the community version](https://github.com/HugoFara/lwt/discussions).

+### Support on OpenCollective

+LWT is hosted on OpenCollective, you can support the development of the app at <https://opencollective.com/lwt-community>.

 Thanks for your interest in contributing!